ljbo82/cpp-project-builder-doc/README.md

   * Common declaration: Makefile
   * Default value: _(empty)_

-  Lists the directories containing Makefiles used to build a library project which a project depends on.
+  Lists the directories containing Makefiles used to build a library project, which a project depends on.
 Directories shall point to library projects (`PROJ_TYPE == lib`).

 ### Advanced input variables